SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         This list may be extended, if needed. clients should treat unknown error classes as generic as possible.

+..
+Zwischenüberschrift: extended messages? optionale messages?

 Logging
 ~~~~~~~

+Logging is an optional message, i.e. a sec-node is not enforced to implement it.

 ``logging``:
   followed by a specifier of <modulename> and a string in the JSON-part which is either "debug", "info", "error" or is the JSON-value false.